MJKWoolnough/ics/README.md

 type ParamRSVP Boolean
 ```

-RSVP is used to specify whether there is an expectation of a favor of a reply
-from the calendar user specified by the property value
+ParamRSVP.

 #### func  NewRSVP

 ```go
 func NewRSVP(v ParamRSVP) *ParamRSVP
 ```
-NewRSVP returns a *ParamRSVP for ease of use with optional values
+NewRSVP returns a *ParamRSVP for ease of use with optional values.

 #### type ParamRange